Last Updated on

 Now, install the compression stop preferably at the existing water line.
 Tighten it using the compression nut and over the 3/8-inch tubing.

 Step XII: Test the installation

-Finally, You are almost good to go.
-Before you do so, you have to test the installation.
+Last but not least, You are almost good to go.
+Before you do so, test the installation.
 Turn on the water which is it at the back of the water heater.
-Open the water stops underneath the sinks as well.
+Open the water stops underneath the sinks.
 As you do so, be on the lookout for any leaks.
-Plug in the tank and proceed to use the heater.
+Plug in the tank and use the heater.

-Even though the procedures we have looked into above are self-explanatory, we caution against going head-on if you lack the necessary expertise.
+Finally, Even though the procedures we have looked into above are self-explanatory, we caution against going head on if you lack the expertise.
 The consequences of poor workmanship are often too devastating to even contemplate.

 That is why you want to bring in an expert to your rescue.
-Alternatively, you may consider carrying out mock installations repeatedly until you gain the confidence and expertise necessary.
-All said and done, the installation of the under sink water heater is a skill you want to acquire and incorporate in your day-to-day operations.
+Alternatively, you may carry out mock installations repeatedly until you gain the confidence and expertise necessary.
+All said and done, the installation of the under sink water heater is a skill you want to gaine and incorporate in your day-to-day operations.
 You never know when you might need it.